Quena

-The quenacho (also "kenacho" in English) is a greater, lower-toned version of the quena and made the same way.
+The quenacho (also "kenacho" in English) is a larger, lower-toned version of the quena and made the same way.
 It is in the key of D, with D4 being the lowest note, a perfect fourth lower than the quena.
 It produces a very rich timbre because of the length-to-bore ratio of about 25, paradoxically brighter by comparison to the quena.

 The quena is mostly used in traditional Andean music.
 In the 1960s and 1970s the quena was used by several nueva canción musicians.
 This use was in most cases for particular songs and not as a standard instrument, but some groups such as Illapu and virtuoso player Facio Santillan have used it regularly.
 In the 1980s and 1990s some post-nueva canción rock groups have also incorporated the quena in some of their songs; notably Soda Stereo in Cuando Pase el Temblor and Los Enanitos Verdes in Lamento Boliviano.
 The quena is also relatively common in world music.